RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 schedule changes or to meet commitments may be grounds for dismissal if not corrected.

-## Schedule

-Core hours are from 10am to 3pm M-F. Please be sure to notify the team via email if you are unable to be available during core hours.
-Adding absences to your work calendar is necessary so that your planned time off can be accounted for during resource planning.
-Client communication should occur between 9am and 6pm M-F only, except by absolute necessity.

 ## Communication Standards

 ### Tell your team.